National Native American Boarding School Healing Coalition: Federal Boarding School Initiative

+Truth and Healing Commission on Indian Boarding School Policies Act of 2026

+In 2026, congress members Tom Cole of Oklahoma and Sharice Davids of Kansas introduced House Resolution 7325, also referred to as the Truth and Healing Commission Bill.

+The bill, which had input from NABS over several revisions, was fully supported by the organization.
+If passed, the bill will create a first-of-its-kind commission with five members who will have the power to investigate the relationship between the United States Federal Government and the Indian boarding schools.
+The commission will also be able to recommend reparations.

 Projects

+We Love You!

 In 2020, in response to the COVID-19 pandemic, NABS worked with volunteers from the Tulalip tribe in Washington state to create care packages for American Indian elders who had survived the American Indian boarding schools system.
 The We Love You! project sent 1,000 care packages to elders or their direct descendants over 60 years old.
 Deborah Parker(Tulalip) proposed the care package project.
 Each box contained items produced by Native American companies, and included N95 masks, sage bundles, medicine bags, and coloring books.